Home/Hybrid Learning vs. Blended Learning – What’s the Difference?

 One common phrase that comes up is that hybrid learning “overlaps” with blended learning.
 This means that while they are two separate things, they are still distinct methodologies.
-The main difference between the two, in this case, is that hybrid learning focuses on both in-person and online learning, often with no preference for one or the other.
+The main difference between the two, in this case, is that hybrid focuses on both in-person and online education, often with no preference for one or the other.

 2. A Pedagogy

-Another way that hybrid learning is defined – especially in relation to blended learning – is that it is a pedagogy or teaching strategy more than a set of processes or procedures.
+Another way that hybrid teaching is defined – especially in relation to blended learning – is that it is a pedagogy or teaching strategy more than a set of processes or procedures.
 As such, it represents an ideology that provides the scaffolding for a wide variety of teaching strategies that fall under the umbrella of blended learning.

 3. On a Spectrum

-- Blended learning is a model that uses online learning to supplement in-class teaching, but it still focuses primarily on teachers and students being physically present for the majority of the teaching time.
+Blended learning is a model that uses online learning to supplement in-class teaching, but it still focuses primarily on teachers and students being physically present for the majority of the teaching time.

-- Hybrid learning describes an educational model in which students spend at least half of their time learning online and the rest of their time learning in physical classrooms (according to this interpretation).
+Hybrid learning describes an educational model in which students spend at least half of their time learning online and the rest of their time learning in physical classrooms (according to this interpretation).

-- Online only is just what it sounds like: a course that is entirely online
+Online only is just what it sounds like: a course that is entirely online